 Step 2: Slow cook the turkey breast for 5 hours

-Next, close the top of the slow cooker and set to high heat for 1 hour.
+Next, place the top on the slow cooker and set to high heat for 1 hour.
 Then, reduce the heat to low and cook for an additional 4 hours.

 You are looking for an internal temperature of 165F so you may need to cook it on low for longer or shorter than 4 hours, use a meat thermometer to check this.